stephenmetzger99/DbContextDemo/README.md

 Certain tradeoffs were made for purposes of sinplifying the demo.

-For one, the whole backend is one project file.
+For one, the whole backend is one project.
+Layers were simplified and broken up into folders.

 It is broken into
 * Api Layer